hashicorp/terraform-website/content/source/docs/enterprise/private/faq.html.md

 #### Version Control System Integrations

-Private Terraform Enterprise can be configured with any of a number of **[Version Control Systems (VCSs)](https://www.terraform.io/docs/enterprise/vcs/index.html)**, some supporting both SaaS and private-network installations.
+Private Terraform Enterprise workspaces can be configured to a number of **[Version Control Systems (VCSs)](https://www.terraform.io/docs/enterprise/vcs/index.html)**, some supporting both SaaS and private-network installations.

 In order to perform ingress of Terraform configuration from a configured VCS, Private Terraform Enterprise will need to be able to communciate with that provider's API, and webhooks from that provider will need to be able to reach Private Terraform Enterprise.